seanmtracey/cloudflare-todo-tutorial/README.md

 });
 ```

 On the first line, we're creating a variable `items` which will await the execution of the `context.env.TODO.list()` function.
-If you cast your mind back to when we created a binding for our KV namespace, we have the binding the variable name `TODO`.
-It's here through `context.env` that we can interact with the KV binding and call methods to interact with our datastore.
+If you cast your mind back to when we created a binding for our KV namespace, we gave the binding the variable name `TODO`.
+It's here through `context.env` that we can interact with the KV binding and call methods to interact with our data store.
 In this case, we're asking KV to list all of the keys it currently has stored.

 Next, we create a variable `body` which will be a stringified version of the JSON object that `context.env.TODO.list()` will return containing all of the keys in our data store.
-We're going to send this object back to the requesting client as a response as a string, so we need to stringify the content *before* we return it.
+We're going to send this object back to the requesting client as a string, so we need to stringify the content *before* we return it.

 Finally, we return a new `Response` object (a global constructor available to our Worker) and pass it our `body` variable along with any headers we want to send with the response.